Hackdotslash/T01-The-Pack/README.md

 # PROJECT SANKET

 This application is developed to help deaf people interact with others with ease.
 It detects voice and converts the input speech into a sign language based video.
-Our model is more accurate with English while we have built it multilangual too.

 ### Prerequisites